NicolasPetton/Indium/sphinx-doc/code-evaluation.rst

 ..
 Note:: This feature currently in only available for Chrome & Chromium.

 ..
-Warning:: Stability issues have been reported when using this feature with
+Warning:: This feature is experimental and stability issues have been
-             Chrome 57 and earlier.
-We strongly encourage you to use Chrome >= 58 when using live code updates.
+             reported.
+If you experience issues with breakpoints when using this feature, try disabling it.
+Also, we strongly encourage you to use Chrome >= 58 when using live code updates.

 To enable live updates, make sure Indium is set up to use local files (see :ref:`local-files`).